lil-lab/lilgym-baselines/README.md

 ## Acknoledgements

-The RL framework is built on top of [Kostrikov, 2018](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).
-We thank authors for open-sourcing their code.
+The RL code is based on [Kostrikov, 2018](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail).
+We thank the authors for open-sourcing their code.